Volodymyr-Storozhuk/horizon-extended/README.md

 ![darktheme screenshot](https://raw.githubusercontent.com/Volodymyr-Storozhuk/horizon-extended/main/darktheme.png)

 I love the dark Horizon theme but love the blue interface elements.
-This is my vision of this wonderful theme with blue elements but with the cinematics of the Horizon theme.
+This is my vision of this wonderful theme with blue elements but with the semantic of the Horizon theme.

 Update [CHANGELOG.md](https://github.com/Volodymyr-Storozhuk/horizon-extended/blob/main/CHANGELOG.md) + commit the changes.